Sharp Minkowski-Type Inequality in Cartan-Hadamard 3-Spaces: Introduction

-In this paper, we establish some sharp results between three quantities: total mean curvature $M$, surface area $S$, and the volume $V$ enclosed by the surface.
-And more generally, we consider sharp inequalities of these three geometric quantities in Cartan-Hadamard 3-spaces.

-In \cite{ghomi-spruck2023}, Ghomi and Spruck generalized \eqref{eq:minkowski0} to Cartan-Hadamard 3-spaces. \emph{Cartan-Hadamard manifolds (spaces)}, defined as complete, simply connected Riemannian spaces of nonpositive curvature, form a natural generalization of Euclidean and hyperbolic spaces.
-In \cite{ghomi-spruck2023}, Ghomi and Spruck proved for any smooth strictly convex surface $\Gamma$ in a Cartan-Hadamard 3-space $N$ with curvature $K\leq a\leq 0$
+Throughout the paper, a \emph{Cartan-Hadamard space}, also called \emph{Cartan-Hadamard manifold} means a complete, simply connected Riemannian space of nonpositive curvature.
+Cartan-Hadamard spaces include Euclidean and hyperbolic spaces as basic examples.
+The starting point for the present work is the following theorem of Ghomi and Spruck \cite{ghomi-spruck2023}.
+They proved that for any smooth convex surface $\Gamma$ in a Cartan-Hadamard 3-space $N$ with curvature $K\leq a\leq 0$,

-where the equality holds only if the domain bounded by $\Gamma$ is isometric to a ball in $\RR^3$.
+where equality holds only if the domain enclosed by $\Gamma$ is isometric to a ball in $\RR^3$.